Geologicheskaya: Design

 The transfer hub station has a three-tiered structure: on the upper tier - there are service rooms, on the middle tier - the station of the first line, and on the lower tier - the station of the third line.
 On the station platform, there are two flights of stairs going down under the station for transferring to the future station of the third line.
 The station is single-span, and has a flat suspended ceiling, with modern lighting.
-The walls are decorated with Florentine mosaics imitating a cut of the earth's crust.
+The walls are decorated with Florentine mosaics imitating a cut of the Earth's crust.
 Mosaics were made at the "Ural Gems" plant.

 There is a memorial plaque in the station lobby with a list of the names of prominent geologists of the Urals.
 The walls of the platform are decorated with panels made of Ural stone.
 Turnstiles of a new model for Yekaterinburg are installed in the station lobby.
 The lobby is located at the intersection of the streets 8th Marta and Kuybysheva, near the circus.

 It was planned that from December 2016 the station will have two lobbies with 6 exits, but the northern lobby, built into the Greenwich shopping center, did not open until July 22, 2019.

-Transfers and Ground Public Transportation
+Transfers and ground public transportation

-The southern lobby of the station has 6 exits - on all four sides of the intersection of 8th Marta and Kuybysheva streets to stops for buses, trams, and taxi routes.
+The southern lobby of the station has six exits - on all four sides of the intersection of 8th Marta and Kuybysheva streets to stops for buses, trams, and taxi routes.
 It is interesting to note that the underground passage, to which this lobby is attached, was opened a year earlier than the station itself - on December 20, 2001 (the "Geologicheskaya" itself was opened on December 30, 2002).
-Initially, this crossing had only 5 exits - 2 at the Circus (on the southeastern side of the intersection of 8 Marta and Kuibyshev streets), 2 at the southwest and one at the northwest corners of this intersection.
+Initially, this crossing had only five exits - two at the Circus (on the southeastern side of the intersection of 8 Marta and Kuibyshev streets), two at the southwest and one at the northwest corners of this intersection.
 In 2017, new links appeared at this crossing, leading to the northeastern side of the intersection of 8th Marta and Kuibyshev and to the Greenwich shopping center.
 At the end of July 2019, a second, northern lobby appeared at the station, which can only be accessed from the Greenwich shopping center (it is attached to the lower (underground) floor of the said shopping center).
 Another interesting feature of the new lobby is that it is not connected to the station hall by a continuous inclined escalator tunnel, but by a cascade of three inclined escalator tunnels with transitions between them, and one of these three inclined tunnels is perpendicular to the other two.
 From "Greenwich" you can get to the south lobby of the station via the above-mentioned underground passage.